yew1eb/incubator-ratis/content/download.md

     </dependency>
 {{< /highlight >}}

-Please not that hadoop dependencies are shaded, so it's safe to use hadoop transport with different versions of hadoop.
+Please note that hadoop dependencies are shaded, so it's safe to use hadoop transport with different versions of hadoop.